Emergency advice

 Spinal injury:

-1. Call 999.
+1. Call 999

-2. Only move if in danger.
+2. Only move the casualty if they are in danger

-3. Support head.
+3. Support their head

-4. Monitor response.
+4. Monitor their response

 The greatest risk of someone who has a spinal injury is that their spinal cord will be either temporarily or permanently damaged.
 If this happens, they may lose sensation or power below the injured area.